rescala-lang/REScala/Documentation/DocumentationProject/src/main/tut/manual.md

 # Conversion Functions

-*Rescala* provides functions that interface signals and events.
+*REScala* provides functions that interface signals and events.
 Conversion functions are fundamental to introduce time-changing values into OO applications -- which are usually event-based.